 You do face certain risks when you put your money behind an actively managed fund instead of an index fund, particularly given the long history of active managers underperforming their passive benchmarks.
 However, some investors prefer the peace of mind that comes with knowing someone is hand-picking components—particularly in the area of dividend stocks, where there’s a delicate balance between current yield and future payout potential.

-Learn more about VEIPX at the Vanguard provider site.
+Want to learn more about VEIPX?
+Check out the Vanguard provider site.

-Best Vanguard Dividend Fund #5: Vanguard Energy Fund Investor Shares
+Best Vanguard Dividend Fund #5: Vanguard Real Estate Index Fund Admiral Shares

 - Minimum initial investment: $3,000

-Learn more about VGENX at the Vanguard provider site.
+Want to learn more about VGSLX?
+Check out the Vanguard provider site.

 Related: 15 Best Stock Research & Analysis Apps, Tools and Sites